 The Director of Campus Living (or a designee) may contact the parent or guardian in the event that university property damages exceed $200 or any university regulation and/or terms of this agreement have been violated, such that the resident is liable for dismissal from housing.

-Any claim by any person that the university is liable for damage to personal property must be filed by completing a negligence form with the university through the Office of Occupational and Environmental Safety.
+Any claim by any person that the university is liable for damage to personal property must be filed by completing a negligence form with the university through Environment, Health & Safety (EH&S).
 Registered occupants of each room are financially responsible for keeping the room and its contents in good order and free from damage both by themselves and by others.
 Each occupant will maintain appropriate health and safety standards.
 Room damage charges may be assessed to each occupant of a room for any damages to the room incurred during occupancy.

 Only students enrolled as undergraduate/graduate students, or participants in an approved residential program at the University at Buffalo (i.e. English Language Institute) may occupy an on-campus housing space.
 The student agrees to enroll and remain enrolled for academic credit each semester.
-Failure to do so may result in the termination or suspension of this agreement and require the student to vacate/move-out the premises within 72 hours.
-It will be at the discretion of the Director of Campus Living (or designee) to allow students who fall below full-time status to remain in residence.
+Failure to do so may result in the termination or suspension of this agreement and require the student to vacate/move out of the premises within 72 hours.
 Students who fall below the required enrollment status and who are removed or released from their agreement will receive a refund of housing charges for that semester (if eligible) made in accordance with the housing refund schedule outlined above.
-Students in University Apartments with full-year / twelve (12) month agreement need not be enrolled for summer academic session as long as they have been enrolled for the preceding spring academic session.
-Students who do not meet the enrollment requirements or who are enrolled in a UB residential program may seek approval to live on-campus through the Housing Operations Office.
-The Director of Campus Living may assign other occupants to any vacancies that exist after all student requests have been satisfied.
+Students in University Apartments with full-year agreements need not be enrolled for the summer academic session as long as they have been enrolled for the preceding spring academic session.
+Students who do not meet the enrollment requirements or who are enrolled in a UB residential program may seek approval to live on campus through the Housing Services Office.
+The Director of Campus Living (or designee) may assign other occupants to any vacancies that exist after all student requests have been satisfied.
 Students must also be in good financial standing with the University to live on-campus.

 The student must vacate their apartment/suite/room and the facility during a fire alarm.
 The evacuation is the student’s responsibility.
 Students should not wait for staff to instruct them to leave.

 New York State multiple-dwelling laws do not permit cooking in sleeping rooms.
 Cooking is only permitted within kitchen areas.
-This statute is enforced by the university’s Office of Occupational and Environmental Safety and the Campus Living staff.
+This statute is enforced by the university’s Environment, Health & Safety (EH&S) and the Campus Living staff.
 Occupants found cooking in unauthorized areas (e.g., sleeping rooms, suite rooms, lounges, etc.) are subject to immediate appliance confiscation and referral to appropriate university judiciaries.
 Note that personal microwave ovens and toaster ovens are strictly prohibited.